 Transferring Files with SFTP

-sftp command is useful when you work on a server without GUI and you want to transfer files or when you want to perform other operations on the remote files.
+sftp command is useful when you work on a server without GUI, and you want to transfer files or perform other operations on the remote files.

 Downloading Files with the SFTP Command

 Once you are logged in to the remote server, your current working directory is the remote user home directory.

 When downloading files with the

-sftp command, the files will be downloaded to the directory from which you typed the
+sftp command, the files are downloaded to the directory from which you typed the

 To download a single file from the remote server, use the